Nigglea/SoundlapseUACh/README.md

 # SoundlapseUACh

 ## Sound Time Lapse
-This repository contains the functions created in *High Performance Tools to Generate and Visualize Sound Time-Lapse*
+This repository contains the functions created in *High Performance Tools to Generate and Visualize Sonic Time-Lapse*

 ### Language